AlejandroFrias/Aerospace-Services/Documentation/README.md

   2. rake db:migrate
   3. rake db:seed

-If you get the follwing error, here's the fix.
+If you get the following error, here's the fix.
 It has to do with mysql:

 FIX:
 $> sudo ln -s /usr/local/mysql/lib/libmysqlclient.18.dylib /usr/lib/libmysqlclient.18.dylib